particle-iot/device-os/docs/build.md

 - `LIBS`: libraries to link (found in the library search path).
 Library names are given without the `lib` prefix and `.a` suffix.
 - `LIB_DEPS`: full path of additional library files to include.

-To use a different customization file other than `build.mk`, define `USER_MAKEFILE` to point to your custom build file, relative to the application sources.
+To use a different name/location for customization makefile file other than `build.mk`, define `USER_MAKEFILE` to point to your custom build file.
+The value of `USER_MAKEFILE` is the location of your custom makefile relative to the application sources.

 ## Integrated application.cpp with firmware